 Quick ski-hike mode is simple and ergonomic, accessible by hand or ski-pole.

 Grippy SKYWALK rubber bases so kids will only go head-over-heels for skiing.

 Certified DYNAFIT tech-inserts ensure safe and reliable binding entry and release.

-Update 2019/20: Movement updated the shell construction, but kept the same snazzy white and orange graphics.
+Update 2019/20: Movement tweaked the lower shell mold, but the fit is basically the same and they kept the same snazzy white and orange graphics.

 My kids are delighted with these boots.
 They are ski racers, but they are very good skiiers and have not found that they comprise anything on the downhill.
 And of course coming from downhill boots in clunky frame bindings (Silvretta Pure Kidz) it is night and day.
 I wouldn't mind a pair myself!

 The one concern I had was the walk mechanism because there seems to be an obsession with "external" walk levers out there.
 But they work perfectly fine, and the kids have no trouble activiting/deactivating them.